-Web development: Go vs Node JS
+Go vs Node JS in web development

 If you want to build a powerful web application, you might consider using one of these languages for effective support of your master code.
 Let’s have a look at some major decisive factors that should help you make up your mind once and for all.

 Golang for simpler code